Harper-Phenomics/.github/profile/README.md

 ## Hi there 👋

-Otganisation for hosting phenotyping code
+Organisation for hosting phenotyping code